 In one of his roles at his day job he functions as the Safety Officer ensuring all employees are aware of the safety plan, evacuation procedures, medical response and sheltering events.
 He is also works with the Warrenville Emergency Management Agency, fulfilling the Safety Officer role, training for a variety of disasters and emergencies.
 He has been through the CERT program and holds AHA First Aid and CPR/AED certifications along with a Wild Edibles Certificate.
 In his day to day he also practices Emergency Preparedness by having developed multiple medical kits and emergency bags, practicing gardening and foraging, soap making and other homesteading activities and is always on the lookout for new skills to acquire.

-Marie Herman is a cooking enthusiast who loves to share what she has learned.
+Marie Herman is a cooking and homesteading enthusiast who loves to share what she has learned.
 She has a beautiful organic herb and vegetable garden that inspires her to capture the bounty through all forms of preserving.
 She has a passion for maintaining the "lost arts" and enjoys discovering how things used to be done and how they can still be done more sustainably.
 Marie shares her house with her husband of 25 years (who loves to bribe her with kitchen gadgets) and three cats.

 Keith was raised in Michigan’s Upper Peninsula (where he learned at an early age he was related to Johnny Appleseed), and has been a commercial landscaper, stonemason, and organic gardener since 1976 in places as varied as subtropical Bay Area of California, the White Mountains of New Hampshire, Michigan, & the mountains of W. North Carolina.
 After devouring Permaculture One in 1978 he continued to learn all he could on the subject.
 He’s been teaching Permaculture since ’95, has instructed more than 1200 students, many of those through Indiana University’s annual Design Course which began in 2003.
 He’s taught or trained with Bill Mollison, Larry Santoyo, Tom Ward, Penny Livingston, Peter Bane, Chuck Marsh, Andrew Goodheart Brown, Albert Bates, Starhawk, and Jerome Osentowski and others.
 Now resident in Bloomington, IN, Keith participates in a number of local activism projects including the editorial guild of the Permaculture Activist, the founding of Transition Bloomington (Indiana’s first Transition Town Initiative), past board member of the Local Growers Guild, contributor to Bloomington’s Peak Oil Task Force, member of the Bloomington Permaculture Guild, member of the Bloomington Food Policy Council and the Trillium Horticultural Park Project.
 Renaissance Polyculture is the suburban forest garden he co-manages on the 2/3 acre site where he homesteads with Peter Bane and a regular flow of interns.
 A frequent public speaker and radio interviewee, he works constantly to share a vision of cultural and ecological regeneration and continues to provide ecological design and consultation services via Patterns for Abundance.
 Keith blogs at: Permaculture & Regenerative Design News | Transition Indiana | Permaculture Politics | Bloomington Permaculture Guild